Early life of Rabindranath Tagore: Childhood (1861–1872)

 Tagore was born on 7 May 1861 the youngest son and ninth of thirteen children.
 As a child, Tagore lived amidst an atmosphere where literary magazines were published, musical recitals were held and theatre performed.
 The Jorasanko Tagore were indeed at the center of a large and art-loving social group.
 Tagore's oldest brother, Dwijendranath, was a respected philosopher and poet.
 Another brother, Satyendranath, was the first ethnically Indian member appointed to the elite and formerly all-white Indian Civil Service.
 Yet another brother, Jyotirindranath Tagore, was a talented musician, composer, and playwright.
 Among his sisters, Swarnakumari Devi earned fame as a novelist in her own right.
 Jyotirindranath's wife, Kadambari Devi — who was slightly older than Tagore — was a dear friend and a powerful influence on Tagore.
 Her abrupt suicide in 1884 left him distraught for years, and left a profound mark on the emotional timbre of Tagore's literary life.

 For the first decade or so of his life, Tagore remained distant from his father, who was frequently away touring northern India, England, and other places.
 Meanwhile, Tagore was mostly confined to the family compound — he was forbidden to leave it for any purpose other than travelling to school.
 He thereby grew increasingly restless for the outside world, open spaces, and nature.
 On the other hand, Tagore was intimidated by the mansion's perceived ghostly and enigmatic aura.
 Further, Tagore was ordered about the house by servants in a period he would later designate as a "servocracy".
 Incidents included servants dunking the heads of Tagore and his siblings into drinking water held by giant clay cisterns — used as a means to quiet the children.
+However, since Tagore's mother only died when he was about 14, Tagore was merely conveying to his Bengali audiences the strength of the tie between the servants and the family that employed them.
 In addition, Tagore often refused food to satisfy servants, was confined to a chalk circle by the second-in-command servant named Shyam in parody of an analogous forest trial that Sita underwent in the Ramayana, and was told horrific stories telling the bloody exploits of outlaw dacoits.